Exertional rhabdomyolysis: Recovery

 Before initiating any form of physical activity, the individual must demonstrate a normal level of functioning with all previous symptoms absent.
 Physical activity should be supervised by a health care professional in case of a recurrence.
 However, in some low-risk individuals, supervision by a medical professional is not required as long as the individual follows up with weekly checkups.
 Proper hydration prior to performing physical activity and performing exercise in cool, dry environments may reduce the chances of developing a reoccurring episode of ER.
 Lastly, it is imperative for urine and blood values to be monitored along with careful observation for the redevelopment of any signs or symptoms.

 The recovery program focuses on progressive conditioning/reconditioning the individual and improving functional mobility.
 However, special considerations prior to participating in the rehabilitation program include the individual's 1) extent of muscle injury, if any 2) level of fitness before the incident and 3) weight training experience.
 These special considerations collectively are a form of assessing the individual's capacity to perform physical activity, which is ultimately used to specify the ExRx design.

-Costs

-The actual cost for this condition is unknown and also dependent on the level of the condition.
-In some cases ER can lead to acute kidney failure and bring medical costs up due to the need for hemodialysis for recovery/treatment.